s0meguy1/RougeWifi/README.md

 #RogueWifi
 ![alt tag](http://i.imgur.com/1VlMf44.png)

+####### I am no longer maintaining this.
+I highly recommend using [vincenzogianfelice](https://github.com/vincenzogianfelice/RoguePortal) tool, he took my code and really went places with it.
+Anyhow, I will not respond to fixes for this anymore because I am tired of researching either PHP or iptables rules...

 This is my first contribution as I finally got the courage to start sharing my scripts with the community.
 I am not a programmer and as you can see, not an advanced script writer, but
 I put this out here to expand and improve it into something that I could never have done by myself!